 Sixty plus years ago, the nuclear genome was crystalized and envisioned as a double helix.
 40 years ago, I sat in my pre-medical biochemistry class understanding the basic structure of the gene, anti-bodies and what function they played in the body.
-I had a “ah-ha” moment and like others saw the origin of a new medicine to beat disease and eventually aging.
-17 years following the sequencing of an entire human genome, we have CRISPR, a gene splicing / repairing tool and the development of this new class of drugs generalized as monoclonal antibodies against disease.
-Soon, precision individual antibodies and scores of new immune viral, bacterial, and other exogenous illness producing problems as well as endogenous congenital and viral gene altering diseases will be available.
+I had an “ah-ha” moment and like others saw the origin of new medicine to beat disease and eventually aging.
+17 years following the sequencing of an entire human genome, we have CRISPR, a gene-splicing/repairing tool and the development of this new class of drugs generalized as monoclonal antibodies against the disease.
+Soon, precision individual antibodies and scores of new immune viral, bacterial, and other exogenous illness producing problems as well as endogenous congenital and viral gene-altering diseases will be available.

 My excitement in re-blogging the following article by David Johnson from linkedIn is how far the medical society has ventured since I was born but also, what hurdles the commercial society places in front of it.
 Take a look at the hundreds of Antibody Drugs already created on: https://en.wikipedia.org/wiki/List_of_therapeutic_monoclonal_antibodies.
 Confusious say: “we live in exciting times”!

 Rising Above the Status Quo: Better Antibody Discovery Will Lead to Better Therapies